MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-networking.md

 - Configure Application Gateways to route traffic to your Azure Firewall by assigning the appropriate route tables and [following this guidance](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall#hub-and-spoke-example).
 - Create alerts for firewall events and metrics by [following these instructions](/azure/firewall/firewall-diagnostics).
 - Deploy the [Azure Firewall Workbook](/azure/firewall/firewall-workbook) to visualize events.
 - Configure URL and [Web category filtering](/azure/firewall/web-categories), if needed.
 Because Azure Firewall denies by default, this configuration is needed only if the Azure Firewall needs to grant outbound internet access broadly.
-However, use additional verifications to determine connections.
+You can use this as an additional verification to determine if connections should be allowed.

 ## Step 2: Deploy Azure DDoS Protection Standard